Volunteer Programs in Spain

 Community Development

 Spain is home to many immigrants, including those originating from Africa (especially Morocco) and Romania.
-Immigrant communities and other disadvantages minorities welcome the help of international volunteers.
+Immigrant communities and other disadvantaged minorities welcome the help of international volunteers.
 Common tasks include educating children as well as adults.

 If you’re planning to work with Moroccan immigrants, speaking French will help.
 Spanish language skills always come in handy, too.
 Apart from helping immigrants, further community development projects to consider include archeological work, such as restoring the medieval castle in Algerri.